StackOverNorth/JDA-Command-Handler/README.md

 ## Adding commands example
 Adding new commands is just as easy as creating the handler.
 In order to easy create a new command, I also added a builder for commands.
 You may either use the `addCommand()` class when creating the `CommandHandler` or add it afterwards.
-The following two examples will illustrate how both methods word (but as simplified as possible).
+The following two examples will illustrate how both methods work (but as simplified as possible).

 **Adding a command when building a `CommandHandler`:**
 ```java